spitoglou/madex/sensitivity/README.md

 - **`madex_llm_narrative.log`** - Clean narrative log optimized for LLM consumption
 - **`madex_analysis_narrative.log`** - Detailed technical log with timestamps

+**Note**: Log files are always created in the sensitivity directory, regardless of where the script is executed from.

 ## Usage

 ### Run Sensitivity Analysis